pablobernabeu/website-files/content/authors/admin/_index.md

     year: 2020 (expected)
 ---

-After doing a research master's in Psycholinguistics, I'm now a PhD student and graduate teaching assistant in Cognitive Psychology.
+After doing a research master's, I became a PhD student and graduate teaching assistant in Psychology.
 I'm investigating how conceptual processing is supported by linguistic and sensorimotor brain systems.
 I use methods such as behavioural and electroencephalographic experiments, corpus analysis, statistics and programming.
 My [CV may be downloaded](https://osf.io/84ktq/download).

 How do we understand the meaning of words?
 My PhD focuses on conceptual processing, and how individual differences affect how people understand the meaning of words.